AlanL0/Introduction/README.md

 # Introduction
 My name is Alan and Welcome to my GitHub!!
-I am an Electrical Engineering student who loves to tinker with different types of Embedded Systems, such as Raspberry Pi and ATMEGA16A.
-Currently, I am exploring new concepts like Machine Learning to Image Processing as a hobby.
+I am a Tinkerer for Embedded Devices that can be used to explore the current phenomena of "Internet of Things" and potentially for usage in AI/ML.